luk036/luk036.github.io/latch/intro.md

 ---

-## The Myth of Useful-skew design
+## The Myth of Useful-skew Design

 - The myth: clock trees are more difficult to build in useful-skew design than in zero-skew design.

-- People tried to "fix" the problem by proposing *multi-domian* clock skew scheduling, making the problem more complicated.
+- People tried to "fix" the problem by proposing *multi-domain* clock skew scheduling, making the problem more complicated.

 - The truth:
-  - the placement algorithm still assume zero-skew design.
+  - the placement algorithm still assumes zero-skew design.
-  - The timing criticality changes radically after performaning clock skew scheduling.
+  - The timing criticality changes radically after performing clock skew scheduling.
 Placer needs to acknowledge this.
   - Clock tree synthesis can't fix the placement problem.